 You'll likely need your impacted wisdom tooth pulled if it results in problems such as:

-- Damage to an adjacent tooth
+- Damage to a nearby tooth or surrounding bone

 - Development of a fluid-filled sac (cyst) around the wisdom tooth